twilio-labs/plugin-signal2020/README.md

   --email=email                    The email you use to log into signal.twilio.com/login

   --feedback                       Learn how you can give feedback on SIGNAL Developer Mode.

-  --password=password              The password you use to log into signal.twilio.com/login

   --tail